oscbyspro/Ultimathnum/README.md

 ##### Propagation: `sink(_:)`

 Now that you know the basics of error propagation, let's equip you with the means to take on the world.
 While `map(_:)` is fantastic, at times, you may have noticed that it sometimes devolves into a pyramid-of-doom.
-In short, it doesn't scale.
-But do not fret!
-You may use the `sink(_:)` method to offload error indicators between operations.
+In other words, it doesn't scale.
+But do not worry, the `sink(_:)` method has arrived!
+It lets you offload error indicators between operations.
 Let's rewrite our example by using another formula.

 ```swift
 // tip: Fallible.sink(_:) creates the Bool and calls veto(_:)